 Internet Gambling is not legal in the United States and several online companies have been prosecuted.
 At least two U.S. Courts have held that foreign casino businesses accepting bets from customers in the United States may violate federal law.
 However extradition treaties ordinarily cannot reach offshore operators and may be contrary to U.S. treaty obligations under the General Agreement on Trade in Services (GATS).

 The United States does allow an exception for account deposit wagering on horse races over the Internet.
 These types of bets may also be placed at off track wagering parlors and on a type of vending machine.
-Congress has also stepped into the realm of legalizing internet gaming.
-In 2011 Congress will no doubt introduce new legislation for internet gaming.
+In December 2011 the United States Department of Justice issued an opinion on internet gaming.
+The opinion deals specifically with lottery tickets, it opens the door for states to allow Internet poker and other forms of online betting that do not involve sports.
+Many states are interested in online gambling as a way to raise tax revenue.

 Opponents of Internet Gaming view easy access to gambling in one's home may lead to more personal bankruptcies for consumers of all ages.
 Parents may have little control even with the most advanced software protections.